Creative

 Social

-interaction is a skill you may not think of as “mental,” but you really can’t ignore it if you want to boost
+interaction is a skill you may not think of as “mental,” but

-your brainpower and maximize the effectiveness of your
+your brainpower and maximize the effectiveness of

-Some of the most interesting recent brain research has
+your other mental skills.
+Some of the most interesting

-shown us ways that social skills are tied to all the
+skills are tied to all the other traditional measures

-other traditional measures of intelligence.
-A person
+of intelligence.
+A person may have a razor-sharp

-may have a razor-sharp logical acumen and yet be unable
+logical acumen and yet be unable to use that skill

-to use that skill to make logical life decisions, or
+to make logical life decisions, or even to engage

-even to engage in productive social interactions.
-Social
+in productive social interactions.
+Social interaction

-interaction is also one of the three pillars of a so-called
+is also one of the three pillars of a so-called

-“enriched environment,” along with mental
+“enriched environment,” along with

-stimulation and physical exercise.
-That’s the kind
+mental stimulation and physical exercise.
+That’s

-that serves to keep all cognitive skills sharp, to boost
+cognitive skills sharp, to boost the production

-Alzheimer’s risk. |
+risk. |